G-Research/dgraph-lanl-csr/SPARK.md

 With `addBlankId` we add a unique id to each line.

-Finally, we cache `users`, `computers` and `computerUsers` because we reference these datasets multiple times while they are very expensive to produce each time.
+Finally, we `cache` the `users`, `computers` and `computerUsers` datasets because we reference these datasets multiple times further down while they are very expensive to produce each time.
 These datasets are very small and easily fit into memory.